containerum/containerum-docs/content/kubernetes/installation/10smoketest.md

 I0514 14:05:16.501354   15096 x:0] Exiting with status: 0
 ```

-Now you can proceed to [Containerum installation](/platform/installation).
+You've just bootstrapped a production-ready Kubernetes cluster with Containerum Kubernetes Package.
+Now you can proceed to [Containerum platform installation](/platform/installation).